trypanosomatics/The-Chagas-Disease-Antigen-and-Epitope-Atlas/README.md

 This is the web and electronic complement to the paper *"A Trypanosoma cruzi Antigen and Epitope Atlas: deep characterization of individual antibody specificities in human Chagas Disease patients across the Americas."*

 The code demonstrates the processing and analysis of peptide microarray data as done for the Atlas.
-We make the code available so you can reproduce the results and play with the data.

-**BUT Remember** all the outputs from running this pipeline are already available: Normalized Data is available at the EMBL-EBI Array Express database, and the Smoothed Data and Region Data are available as Supplementary Tables and Files in the paper.
+We make the code available so you can reproduce the results and play with the data. **Do notice** that all the outputs from running this pipeline are already available: Normalized Data is available at the EMBL-EBI Array Express database, and the Smoothed Data and Region Data are available as Supplementary Tables and Files in the paper.

 ## Dependencies